lammps/lammps/examples/selfpropel/README.txt

 e.g. overdamped brownian dynamics).

-The input script in.abp illustrates how to add an active force of magnitude fp=10.0 to each particle in a 3D geometry.
+The input script in3d_no_active_pressure.selfpropel illustrates how to add an active force of magnitude fp=10.0 to each particle in a 3D geometry.
 There is no time-stepping involved here, so one needs to add their own integrating fix.
 The pressure contribution from the